 The notice form proposed by the parties complies with Rule 23 and is substantially similar to those encouraged by the Federal Judicial Center.
 See proposed Notice to Class, Exhibit 1 to Settlement Agreement.
 It accurately informs Class Members of the material terms of the Settlement and their rights pertaining to it, including the right to opt out from or object to the Settlement.
 Id.
-The notice also will be tailored for each individual and provide the Class Member's number and length of shifts during the Class Period, the number of workweeks during the PAGA Period, whether the Class Member is a current or former employee, and the estimated settlement share of such Class Member in the event that all Class Members participate in the Settlement.
+The notice also will be tailored for each individual and provide the Class Member's total workweeks worked during the class period, the dates of those workweeks, and the estimated settlement share of such Class Member in the event that all Class Members participate in the Settlement.
 Id.
 Plaintiff thus requests that the Court approve the form of notice.

-E. The Court Should Set a Schedule for Final Approval
+E. The Court should set a schedule for final approval

-The next steps in the settlement approval process are to notify the class of the proposed Settlement, allow Class Members an opportunity to file any objections, disputes, or opt-outs, and hold a final approval hearing.
+The next steps in the settlement approval process are to notify the class of the proposed Settlement, allow Class Members an opportunity to file any objections or opt-outs, and hold a final approval hearing.
+Toward those ends, the parties propose a schedule set forth in the Proposed Order submitted herewith.